Telent: History

-In August 2025, Telent was acquired for an undisclosed sum by M Group services, an infrastructure services provider operating across the UK and Ireland.
-At that time Telent had around £500m in annual revenues, and the acquisition increased M Group's pro-forma revenue to over £3 billion.
-M Group has been owned by the British private equity firm CVC Capital Partners since June 2024.
+In early 2025, it was reported that the British engineering company Amey plc was among several firms bidding to acquire Telent.
+In August 2025, it was announced that Telent had been acquired for an undisclosed sum by M Group services, an infrastructure services provider operating across the British Isles.
+At that time, Telent was recording around £500 million in annual revenues, and the acquisition increased M Group's pro-forma revenue to over £3 billion.